Straight to the Point

 The Competition

-• Checkered Chef Cooling Rack: This wire rack arrived slightly bent upward in the center.
-It also was just a little too large to fit into our half-sheet pans, with the edges hitting the sides of the pan and the feet not touching the bottom of the pan completely.
+- Checkered Chef Cooling Rack: This wire rack arrived slightly bent upward in the center.
+It also was too large to fit into our half-sheet pans, with the edges hitting the sides of the pan and the feet not touching the bottom of the pan completely.
+It appears to now be unavailable.

-• HiWare Cooling Racks for Baking: This wire cooling rack was also slightly too large to fit in the half-sheet pan.
-The wire gauge was also slightly thinner, buckling more when weighed down.
-It did snap back up after the weight was removed, but we questioned if the thinner wire would hold up after long-term use.
+- HiWare Cooling Racks for Baking: This wire cooling rack was also too large to fit in the half-sheet pan.
+The wire gauge was slightly thinner, buckling more when weighed down.
+It did snap back up after the weight was removed, but I questioned if it would hold up after long-term use.

-• P&P Chef Cooling Rack: This wire rack only had vertical wires and it buckled under the weight.
-The cookies we cooled on it showed vertical line indentions underneath.
+- P&P Chef Cooling Rack: This wire rack only had vertical wires and it buckled under the weight.
+The cookies showed vertical line indentions underneath.
 It also was too small and shifted a lot in the half-sheet pan.

 FAQs